-The 2022 draft of the Battery Regulation Amendment also outlines many other requirements for making key data available to the battery value chain.
+The Battery Regulation Amendment also outlines many other requirements for making key data available to the battery value chain.
 While the battery passport is not specifically prescribed as the way of making this data available, it is likely that in future amendments to the regulation, more of this information will need to be included in the battery passport.
 However, it’s important to mention that ensuring the protection of confidential data is also a key consideration in the Battery Regulation Amendment, as aspects of this data are linked to companies' intellectual property and competitive advantages.

 Battery passport data structure, sovereignty, and security

 The need for data protection was also mentioned by the Deputy Director General of Business Europe, Mr Alexandre Affre at the recent IMCO herding on digital product passports.
 He mentioned five requirements for a successful digital product passport implementation, including:

 “ensure[ing] that disclosure of confidential and sensitive information is avoided.
 To give an example: some product information [about suppliers] can be a trade secret, and also not necessarily relevant for [enabling] a circular economy.
 Trade secrets and confidential information need to be protected.”